Two dimensional sub-wavelength topological dark state lattices: Introduction

 \section{Introduction}

+Topological effects play an important roles in various areas of physics, including condensed matter~\cite{QiZhangRMP2011, HasanKaneRMP2010}, ultracold atoms~\cite{Dalibard11RMP,Goldman2014,Aidelsburger2018Physique,Galitski19PT,Cooper2019RMP}, optics and photonics~\cite{Ozawa2019RMP,Shen2024,Sonja2023}, acoustics~\cite{Xue2022NatRev} and its non-linear realizations ~\cite{XinxinGuo2025}.
 Ultracold atoms represent a flexible platform for simulating topological and many-body phenomena of condensed matter and high-energy physics \cite{Lewenstein2007,Bloch2008,Dutta15RoPP,Gross-Bloch17Science,Takahashi20NatRev}.
-The use of atomic dark states offers new possibilities for such simulations.
+The use of atomic dark states offers additional possibilities for such simulations.
 The dark states are long-lived superpositions of atomic internal ground states immune to atom-light coupling \cite{Scully2008,Bergman2017}.
 Making the dark states position-dependent, one can create unconventional optical lattices or generate a synthetic magnetic field for ultracold atoms adiabatically following the dark states \cite{Dalibard11RMP,Goldman2014}.
-In particular, using this method, one can create a one-dimensional (1D) array of sub-wavelength barriers \cite{Zoller2016,Jendrzejewski2016,Zubairy2020,Kubala2021,Gvozdiovas2021}, thus providing novel optical lattices that were realized experimentally \cite{Wang2018,Tsui2020}.
-Recently, two-dimensional (2D) dark-state lattices were also considered \cite{Gvozdiovas23PRA,Dalibard24arXiv}.
-It was demonstrated that in addition to the geometric scalar potential, the dark state atoms can also be affected by a geometric vector potential corresponding to a non-zero magnetic field.
+In particular, using this method, one can create a one-dimensional (1D) array of sub-wavelength barriers \cite{Zoller2016,Jendrzejewski2016,Zubairy2020,Kubala2021,Gvozdiovas2021}, thus providing optical lattices that were realized experimentally \cite{Wang2018,Tsui2020}.
+Recently, two-dimensional (2D) dark-state lattices were also considered \cite{Gvozdiovas23PRA,Dalibard24arXiv,Cooper2025arXiv}.
+In particular, it was demonstrated that in addition to the geometric scalar potential, the dark state atoms can also be affected by a geometric vector potential corresponding to a non-zero magnetic field.
 The magnetic flux produced in this way is staggered \cite{Gvozdiovas23PRA}, but can have features of the non-staggered flux for a very specific set of parameters \cite{Dalibard24arXiv}.